blockchain-lab-um/masca/packages/docs/docs/getting-started.md

 ### How to start using Masca?

 Masca currently works only on **MetaMask Flask**.
 You can find it [here](https://metamask.io/flask/).
-Snaps are expected to come to the main MetaMask sometime in the second half of 2023.
+Snaps are expected to be supported in the production MetaMask sometime in the second half of 2023.
+With that said, users will be able to connect to any dApp using Masca without any additional steps or software.

-After that, connect to any dApp that uses Masca, and you are good to go!

 ### Configuration dApp

-We implemented an easy-to-use dApp to configure Masca according to your needs and display your data.
-You can find it [here](https://github.com/blockchain-lab-um/masca).
+We implemented an easy-to-use [dApp to configure Masca](https://masca.io) according to your needs and display your data.
+You can find the source code [here](https://github.com/blockchain-lab-um/masca).

 ### Demo Platform

-We also implemented a simple [course platform](https://blockchain-lab-um.github.io/course-dapp/) where you can receive your very first VC and start building your decentralized identity!
+We have also created a simple [Solidity Course demo dApp](https://blockchain-lab-um.github.io/course-dapp/) where you can receive your first VC and start building your decentralized identity!

 ---